ChongyaSong/YouML/README.md

 ## INTRODUCTION
-I’m Chongya Song, a Ph.D. interested in data science (esp., machine learning).
+I’m `Chongya Song`, a Ph.D. interested in data science (esp., machine learning).

-The macOS application resides in this repository (i.e., YouML) intends to provide the community a free and no-code toolkit for preprocessing data and building machine learning models.
+The macOS application resides in this repository (i.e., YouML) intends to provide the community a `free` and `no-code` toolkit for preprocessing data and building machine learning models.
 Several key features will be released after no major bug can be found in the current version.
-The ultimate goal is to deliver a platform where users can obtain solutions to address tough problems in their machine learning tasks.
-Accordingly, YouML stands for “YOUr (free) Machine Learning (platform)”
+The ultimate goal is to deliver a `platform` where users can obtain `solutions` to address tough problems in their machine learning tasks.
+Accordingly, YouML stands for “`YOU`r (free) `M`achine `L`earning (platform)”

 | Task  | The number of algorithms  | Extra Information |
 | :------------ |:---------------:| -----:|